Continental knitting: Yarn tension

 The tension in the yarn is controlled by threading the yarn through the fingers of the left hand.
 Typically, the yarn is looped around the little finger and over the index finger.
+Some knitters wrap the yarn around the index finger only one or two times.

 History

 This style originated in continental Europe, specifically recognized in Germany, but is also found to a significant degree in the English-speaking world.

-Other knitting styles include English knitting (aka right-hand knitting) and Combined knitting.
+Other knitting styles include English knitting (aka right-hand knitting) and combined knitting.